 Leaving Food on Graves

 Some countries and cultures have traditions of gravesite landscaping.
 This can be small gardens or elaborate designs.
 However, some cemeteries ban this kind of individuality, preferring a uniform look to the overall cemetery.
 If the cemetery allows, you could create a container garden next to the headstone and fill it with special plants.

-Other Items to Leave at a Grave
+Check With the Cemetery About What to Leave at a Grave

-Practical Ideas for Things to Leave at a Grave
+Choose Meaningful Things to Leave at a Grave

 There are many things you can leave at a grave, but the key is choosing something that best personifies your feelings about a loved one or symbolizes something about them you wish to remember or honor.
 If you select something meaningful, the item itself is less important than the feeling it represents.